At a Glance

 - Tasks: Support women on Probation with mental health and personal wellbeing.

-- Company: Together Women empowers women through support and advocacy in West Yorkshire.
+- Company: Together Women empowers women facing challenges in their lives.

-- Benefits: Flexible working hours and the chance to make a real difference in lives.
+- Benefits: Flexible working hours and a chance to make a real difference.

-- Why this job: Join a passionate team focused on social impact and women's empowerment.
+- Why this job: Join a passionate team dedicated to social impact and women's empowerment.

 The predicted salary is between 36000 - 60000 £ per year.